Fairfield College: History

-The fifth principal was David Hood (1980–84) who continued the policies of John Kelly that he had helped formulate.
+The fifth principal was David Hood (1980–84) who continued the policies of John Kelly which Hood had helped formulate.
 From Newcastle in England, with a background as a merchant marine officer, Hood was recognised for his inclusive, relaxed style of management.
 He encouraged new initiatives, including establishment on unused ground of the large stands of radiata pine.
 He was succeeded by Brian Prestidge (associate principal since 1980), who was the sixth principal (1985–1996).
 During that period, a range of significant developments occurred, including national implementation of the 'Tomorrow's Schools' reforms from 1989.
 Within the college, examples of major change included the vertical form structure, multi-level studies for senior students and, most prominently, development of the Community Marae Project, which had commenced in 1982.
-This major undertaking culminated in the official Public Opening on 9 December 1995 of the Wharenui, 'Te Iho Rangi' and of the Marae itself, 'Aratiatia'.
-Caroline Bennett was appointed as the seventh principal during 1996 and served in the position until 2006.
+This major undertaking culminated in the official public opening on 9 December 1995 of the Wharenui (called Te Iho Rangi) and of the Marae itself (called Aratiatia).
+Caroline Bennett (1996-2006) was appointed as the seventh principal.
 During her time the Māori roll in the school grew significantly to 35 percent.
 The marae complex was completed after a decade and a half with the wharekai ('Ko Raua') and other facilities becoming fully established.
-The richly carved wharenui became used as the base for Ngapurapura (seeds), an alternative education programme for Māori students, who were at risk of dropping out of the educational system.
+The richly carved wharenui became used as the base for Ngapurapura (Māori for 'seeds'), an alternative education programme for Māori students who were at risk of dropping out of the educational system.

-The eighth principal was Ashley Brown, who had been deputy principal under Caroline Bennett.
-He was acting principal for a term but carried out a number of critical reforms such as re-establishing a coherent deans system and making some staffing decisions resulting in a more positive atmosphere in the school.
-He stayed briefly to assist the ninth principal, Julie Small(2007–2011) who was selected by a new board of trustees, guided by Dennis Finn, a commissioner from the New Zealand Ministry of Education.
-She had a reputation for rapidly improving National Certificate of Educational Achievement(NCEA) results at her previous school, Rodney College in Wellsford.
+The eighth principal was Ashley Brown (2006–2007), who had been deputy principal under Caroline Bennett.
+He was acting principal for a term but carried out a number of critical reforms such as re-establishing a coherent deans system.
+He stayed briefly to assist the ninth principal, Julie Small (2007–2011), who was selected by a new board of trustees guided by Dennis Finn, a commissioner from the New Zealand Ministry of Education (MOE).
+Small had previously improved National Certificate of Educational Achievement (NCEA) results at Rodney College in Wellsford.

-In June 2011 Fairfield College made news headlines again due to a prank played two years earlier.
-In May 2009 someone had sprayed six phallic shapes into the grass with weedkiller.
-As the grass died these shapes became visible.
-These images were then captured by satellite and published on Google Earth.
-These images were then republished by media around the world.
-Sometime before February 2015, however, the phallic images disappeared from Google Maps and the Google Earth software.
+In June 2011, Fairfield College made news headlines due to a prank played two years earlier.
+In May 2009, someone had sprayed six phallic shapes into the grass with weed killer.
+As the grass died, these shapes became visible.
+These images were then captured by satellite and published on Google Earth before being republished by media around the world.
+At some point before February 2015, the phallic images disappeared from Google Maps and the Google Earth software.

 Richard Crawford was appointed principal for the start of the 2012 year.